doomdavve/doomdavve.github.io/_posts/2015-06-04-audio-focus.markdown

 That's basically all it takes to request audio focus on Android.
-If another application (or the same application with another listener) already has audio focus, their listener is called with:
+If another application (or the same application with another listener) already has audio focus, their listener is called:

 {% highlight java %}
 onAudioFocusChange(int focusChange) {